fl4p/batmon-ha/README.md

 `type` can be `jk`, `jbd`, `ant`, `daly`, `supervolt`, `sok`, `victron` or `dummy`.

-With the `alias` field you can set the name as displayed in Home Assistant.
+With the `alias` field you can set the MQTT topic prefix and the name as displayed in Home Assistant.
 Otherwise, the name as found in Bluetooth  discovery is used.

 If the device requires a PIN when pairing (currently Victron SmartShunt only) add `pin: "123456"` (and replace 123456 with device's PIN).